natalidahary/DevOpsCourse/README.md

 # DevOps Course project
-This project is a practical DevOps training exercise, designed to showcase how to develop, containerize, and deploy a full-stack JavaScript application in multiple environments.
+This project is a practical DevOps exercise, showing how to develop, containerize, deploy, and automate a full-stack JavaScript app across local, Docker, and cloud environments — with GitHub Actions CI/CD.

 **It combines:**
 - Backend: Node.js + Express serving a JSON file (notes.json) via a REST API at /api/notes.